evelinajim/watson/README.md

 * Windows 10 Pro

 ## Run IBM Cloud
-* Start the program and say hello
+* Must say hello before starting each command.

+# To translate speach to french
 * Say 'go.' to activate the gathering commands
 * Say a word of phrase you want translated to French
 * Wait for the program to gather 3 times.
-By the third it should be speaking English
+By the third it should repeat what you said in French.

+# To catch hesitation
+* Say 'uhm' at any point in your sentence; Watson will tell you if you hesitated.

+# To open web browser
+* Say hello.
+* Say open.
+* Your application should be launched